Pair of Large Olives

 Most problems come from underwatering in Summer and overwatering in Winter.
 Both of these can lead to leaf drop.
 If the dropped leaves are crisp then a good watering and a return to a more regular routine will soon set your plant on the road to recovery.
 If the leaves are more leathery, the leaf drop is likely to be due to overwatering or allowing the delicate roots to sit in water.
 Try moving your plant to a sunnier position and withholding water until the soil has really dried out.
 You can gently remove the plastic pot to have a look at the dampness of the roots if in doubt.

+Although olive trees are evergreen, they do tend to shed a few leaves in the UK over the winter months when the light levels are low.
+As the days get longer again these should soon be replaced with fresh growth.
 With enough sunlight your tree should fruit even when quite small, however expect the fruit to be very bitter.
-Olives need to be "cured" properly to get rid of this bitter taste before eating
+Olives need to be ‘cured’ properly to get rid of this bitter taste before eating.